find your perfect postgrad program

 Firstly, you need to think about how long you’re going to want this job for.
 If you’ve graduated and you’re looking for a career, you’ll hopefully be aiming at something that has the possibility of being long term.
-If you’re merely taking a year out between degrees, maybe to fund a gap year for example, you should probably be looking at more temporary roles.
+If you’re merely taking a year out between degrees, maybe to fund a gap year, you should probably be looking at more temporary roles.

-Now you’ve got that down, let’s look at the other important considerations.
+Now you’ve got that sorted out, let’s look at the other important considerations.
 When choosing a job, you should be able to answer a few questions:

 Is your driving motivation a good income, a job you love, or perhaps helping those in need?
-The answer to this will really affect how you begin to choose.
-If it’s a good income you’re after, you may want to start looking into business and finance roles, but if it’s something more involved with helping others, chance are you’ll be wanting to start looking at charities.
-Make sure you choose something that fits with your motivations!
+The answer to this will really affect how you begin to choose your job.
+If it’s a good income you’re after, you may want to start looking into business and finance roles, but if it’s something more involved with helping others, the chances are you’ll be wanting to start looking at charities or work in the public sector.
+Make sure you choose something that fits with your motivations.

 What aspects of a job would you love?

-Perhaps what you would really love is the chance to interact with a whole variety of people.
-In which case, you should be looking at something customer/client-focused – there’s no point in looking at jobs with very little interaction with others in this case.
-Perhaps it’d be setting goals and hitting them – in which case, jobs with high targets like sales, or stock trading, may suit you.
-Whatever it is that you think you’d enjoy most, try and choose a job that would fulfil this.
+Consider what aspects of a job appeal to you.
+Perhaps, you would really love the chance to interact with a whole variety of people.
+In which case, you should be looking at something customer or client-focused – there’s no point in looking at jobs with very little interaction with others if you’re a people person.
+Maybe you’re more driven by the prospect of setting goals and hitting them, in which case, jobs with high targets like sales or stock trading, may suit you.
+Whatever it is that you think you’d enjoy most, try and choose a job that could fulfil this.

 What aspects of a job would you hate?

 People often say that you won’t always love your job, but that doesn’t mean you have to hate it.
-If there’s something you know that you wouldn’t be able to stand, then you should try to avoiding choosing a job that involves that.
-For instance, if you don’t think you could stand a truly high pressure job, then financial trading isn’t for you.
-If you don’t enjoy customer interaction, you should probably avoid sales.
-Whilst you might not be able to guarantee a job you love, you should be able to avoid a job you hate!
+If there’s something you know you wouldn’t be able to stand, then you should try to avoid choosing a job that involves that.
+For instance, if you don’t think you would enjoy a high-pressured role, then financial trading probably isn’t for you.
+If you don’t enjoy customer interaction, you should probably avoid hospitality and sales.
+Whilst you might not be able to guarantee a job you love, you should definitely be able to avoid a job you hate!

 Where do you see yourself in five years?